yaroslavnosenko/dreaminaction-map-api/README.md

 ### Using Docker

-To run the project or tests in a containerized environment, use Docker Compose:
+To run the database in a containerized environment, use Docker Compose:

 1. Start the containers in detached mode:
    ```sh